CivicTechTO/civic-spark/_pages/about.md

 ## Our Why

-We envision a vibrant, people-centered civic ecosystem where communities use technology, organizing, and design to tackle real-world challenges — collaboratively, equitably, and creatively.
+<p class="lead">We envision a vibrant, people-centered civic ecosystem where communities use technology, organizing, and design to tackle real-world challenges — collaboratively, equitably, and creatively.</p>

 For us Civic Spark is a space to: